angelgonzaf/peliculas-flutter/README.md

 This project is a starting point for a Flutter application.

+This app uses the database of TheMovieDB for getting updated data of films.
+You have to register and get and API KEY in https://developers.themoviedb.org/3/getting-started/introduction , then paste it in providers/movies_provider.dart so that the app will works properly.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)